quickskilling/polars_guide/safegraph_challenge/readme.md

 5. Compare `.parquet` formats
 6. Build a few exploration visuals

+- Which state has the most Chipotles?
+- What is the average number of times a typical Chipotle customer visits?
+- Which Chipotle has the least traffic on Tuesday nights?
+- Which Chipotle has the most traffic at 11 am?

 ## Folders

 - `scripts_practice`: Has uncomplete scripts with commented prompts for guided learning